ahmadaghazadeh/BaseKnowledge/java/java.md

 1. To improve the performance of the system.
 2. To achieve machine level/memory level communication.
 3. To use already existing legacy non-java code.

+## advantages & disadvantage of inheritance

+### Advantages of Inheritance in OOPS
+1. The main advantage of the inheritance is that it helps in reusability of the code.
+The codes are defined only once and can be used multiple times.
+In java we define the super class or base class in which we define the functionalities and any number of child classes can use the functionalities at any time.
+2. Through inheritance a lot of time and efforts are being saved.
+3. It improves the program structure which can be readable.
+4. The program structure is short and concise which is more reliable.
+5. The codes are easy to debug.
+Inheritance allows the program to capture the bugs easily
+6. Inheritance makes the application code more flexible to change.
+7. Inheritance results in better organisation of codes into smaller, simpler and simpler compilation units.
+### Disadvantages of Inheritance in OOPS
+1. The main disadvantage of the inheritance is that the two classes(base class and super class) are tightly coupled that is the classes are dependent on each other.
+2. If the functionality of the base class is changed then the changes have to be done on the child classes also.
+3. If the methods in the super class are deleted then it is very difficult to maintain the functionality of the child class which has implemented the super class’s method.
+4. It increases the time and efforts take to jump through different levels of the inheritance.